-We have undertaken an in depth strategic review of all service areas including the mechanisms for monitoring progress against the objectives set out in our 2021 - 23 strategic Plan.
-We continue to utilise our Balanced Scorecard performance management system, which gives a visual representation, using a RAG (Red-Amber-Green) rating of the performance of all our services.
+We have continued to monitor progress against the strategic objectives set out in our 2021 - 2023 Strategic Plan utilising our Balanced Scorecard performance management system.
+This provides a visual overview of progress using a RAG (Red-Amber-Green) rating of the performance of all our services.
 This system involves the examination and analysis of qualitative and quantitative data across our Charity, to measure our service delivery and impact.
-This system has also been revised and simplified and going forward will monitor performance in the following areas:
+Going forward we will continue to monitor performance in the following areas:

-- Customer satisfaction

-- Service delivery
+- Customer satisfaction - Service delivery

 - Staffing

 - Finance

 - Governance

-Annually we revise and refine the Balanced Scorecard to ensure the data we collect and analyse can best evidence the quality and impact of our work.
-This, combined with a plan to strategically review our services will be monitored by our trustees and will contribute to the quarterly monitoring of our progress towards meeting the objectives of our 2021 - 2023 Strategic Plan.
+Annually we revise and refine the Balanced Scorecard to ensure the data we collect and analyse evidences the quality and impact of our work.
+Our trustees monitor this, alongside a quarterly strategic review of our services.